AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 {{% hltext %}}Having self-trust means you can stop worrying about *how* to keep your promises, and spend more time deciding *what* promises you want to keep.{{% /hltext %}}

----

-#### Footnotes & Further Reading

-[^1] : This, and other counterintuive results, are explained in "Thinking in Systems : A Primer".

-[^2] : So far, I've capped the **Delay Dates** to 3 months.
+[^2]: So far, I've capped the Delay Dates to 3 months.
 That means that, in the worst case scenario that I decide a habit or rule isn't working for me at all, then I have to bear with it for 3 months at most.
 It's been exceedingly rare for this to happen, because habits that *reach* the cap of 3 months have *proved their value* for at least that long.